Sargasso Sea: History

 In 1609, the English vessel Sea Venture was blown to the shore of Bermuda.
 The sea has also been the site of whaling and fishing.

 The 1920–1922 Dana expeditions, led by Johannes Schmidt, determined that the European eel's breeding sites were in the Sargasso Sea.
 The sea has played a role in a number of other pioneering research efforts, including William Beebe and Otis Barton's 1932 dive where they conducted observations of animals and radio broadcasts, John Swallow's work on the Swallow float in the late 1950s, the discovery of Prochlorococcus by a team of researchers in the 1980s, and various oceanographic data gathering programs such as those of Henry Stommel.

-In July 1969, British businessman and amateur sailor Donald Crowhurst disappeared after his yacht became mired in the Sargasso Sea.
-He had been competing in the Sunday Times Golden Globe Race, a single-handed, round-the-world yacht race when his poorly-prepared boat began to take on water.
-He abandoned his circumnavigation attempt, but reported false positions by radio in an attempt to give the impression that he was still participating.
-Eventually, Crowhurst wound up drifting in the Sargasso Sea, where he deteriorated psychologically, filling his logbooks with metaphysical speculation and delusional comments.
-His last entry was July 1, and his yacht was found unoccupied and drifting on July 10.
-It is unclear whether his death came as the result of suicide or misadventure.

 Boundaries

 The sea is bounded on the west by the Gulf Stream, on the north by the North Atlantic Current, on the east by the Canary Current, and on the south by the North Atlantic Equatorial Current, the four together forming a clockwise-circulating system of ocean currents termed the North Atlantic Gyre.
-It lies between 20° to 35° N and 40 and 70 W and is approximately 1100 km wide by 3200 km long.
+It lies between 20° to 35° N and 40° and 70° W and is approximately 1100 km wide by 3200 km long.
 Bermuda is near the western fringes of the sea.

-Because the Sargasso Sea is bordered by oceanic currents, its precise borders may change.
+Because the Sargasso Sea is bordered by oceanic currents, its borders may change.
 The Canary Current in particular is widely variable, and often the line utilized is one west of the Mid-Atlantic Ridge.
 A 2011 report based the sea's boundaries on several variables including currents, presence of seaweed, and the topography of the ocean floor, and determined that the specific boundaries of the sea were "between 22°–38°N, 76°–43°W and centred on 30°N and 60°W" for a total of around 4,163,499 km2.